mozman/ezdxf/docs/source/tutorials/mleader.rst

 .. hint::

-    As shown in the quick draw section using connection types including underlines or overlines do not render well in AutoCAD/BricsCAD because of the diverging text measurements of `matplotlib`, it's not recommended to use any of these connection types when creating MULTILEADERS by `ezdxf`.
+    As shown in the quick draw section using connection types including underlines or overlines do not render well in AutoCAD/BricsCAD because of the different text measurement of `matplotlib`, therefore it's not recommended to use any of these connection types when creating MULTILEADERS by `ezdxf`.

 MTEXT Alignment
 ~~~~~~~~~~~~~~~

-TODO
+In contrast to the standalone MTEXT entity supports the MTEXT
+content entity only three text alignments defined by the enum
+:class:`ezdxf.render.TextAlignment`.

+    - left
+    - center
+    - right

+The MTEXT alignment is set as argument `alignment` of the
+:meth:`~ezdxf.render.MultiLeaderBuilder.set_content` method and the alignment
+point is the insert point of the :meth:`~ezdxf.render.MultiLeaderBuilder.build`
+method.

 Create BLOCK Content
 --------------------